jotolo/grandma_challenge/README.md

     Backend component could be an RESTFUL API or GraphQL API with similar logic.
     Frontend component could be a Single Page Application which consumes the API and render the information for grandma.
     Tags could be added to recipes, this way it will be easier for grandma to find a recipe.
 Also, the creation of a search endpoint to be consumed by the frontend app could be a huge improvement for this app.
+    View test cases are missing because I was out of time.

 ### Installation and usage